-This is another recipe from our friends at Blue Ribbon that is part of a glazed salmon meal we prepared this week.
-The salmon was incredible, but we all enjoyed this simple watercress salad recipe that was served as a side dish (even the kids).
-At first I thought we were missing a starch but my kids quickly reminded me of the parsnips in the salad.
-Thank you very much girls.
+This recipe for watercress, oranges, and parsnip salad came from our friends at Blue Apron and is part of a glazed salmon meal we prepared this week.
+The salmon was incredible, but we all enjoyed this simple watercress salad recipe served as a side dish (even for the kids).

-You see it used a lot in soups or mixed with other salad greens.
-In Britain it is often added to finger sandwiches served at tea time.
-Because it is an aquatic plant, be sure to clean it well before serving.
+You see it is used a lot in soups or mixed with other salad greens.
+It is often added to finger sandwiches served at tea time in Britain.
+Because it is an aquatic plant, clean it well before serving.

 Orange Vinaigrette Salad Dressing